Sally332/DrugResponse-GNN/README.md

 The framework emphasizes **cross-panel generalization** (e.g., CCLE → GDSC), addressing a persistent gap in pharmacogenomics where models often fail to transfer across datasets.

 ---
-## ❓ What can you learn with this framework?

-This project tests whether graph-based, pathway-bottleneck models can generalize across pharmacogenomic panels.
-Specifically: **Can we train on CCLE or CTRP and still predict drug response in GDSC or NCI-60 while keeping the model interpretable?**
-The framework aims to identify conserved pathway drivers of drug sensitivity rather than dataset-specific signatures.

 ## Architecture
 <img width="940" height="457" alt="drugresponse_gnn_architecture" src="https://github.com/user-attachments/assets/21239a41-9232-425c-9226-0fc1068eda10" />